- Pizazz, still intact

-The IIHS calls the Soul a “Good” performer in almost every critical crash test and grants it Top Safety Pick+ status until the agency revises its scoring, which it does on a semi-annual basis these days.
-The feds are slower to change, but the NHTSA agrees and says the Soul is worth five stars, albeit with a four-star score in some subtests.
+The IIHS calls the Soul a “Good” performer in almost every critical crash test and grants it Top Safety Pick status.
+The NHTSA agrees and says the Soul is worth five stars, albeit with a four-star score in some subtests.

 Kia offers automatic emergency braking, but only as an option on the Soul Plus.
 Our score might rise to an 8 out of 10 here, once Kia spreads the AEB love across the lineup.

 A rearview camera is standard now, as required by law, but it means the base touchscreen display now sizes up at 5.0 inches.
 Blind-spot monitors are an option on Plus and Exclaim models.